On this page

 - Your offer is on the eligible jobs list for a Skilled Worker visa (gov.uk)

-- Your employer is in the approved employer list (gov.uk)
+- Your employer is on the list of organisations who can sponsor workers (gov.uk)

 Find more information about Skilled Worker visas (gov.uk)

-- Your offer is on the eligible list for a Care Worker visa (gov.uk)
+You can find the list of occupation codes for a Care Worker visa (gov.uk)

 Find out if you can apply for a Health and Care Worker visa (gov.uk)